English | Français

 Stress and anxiety-related health issues.

-While these natural responses can be helpful in truly stressful situations, over time they can negatively impact health and well-being.
+While these natural responses can be helpful in truly dangerous situations, over time they can negatively impact health and well-being.
 Long-term, repeated or chronic stress can have negative effects on many physiological processes, leading to anxiety, depression, insomnia, pain, and cognitive problems, as well as cardiovascular disease, immune system problems, digestive disorders, reproductive problems, and many other health issues.

 It is estimated that 75 – 90% of all visits to primary care physicians are for problems related to stress, anxiety, and other strong emotions.
 Most of us experience occasional stressful situations, but for some, stress is a daily struggle.
 If it becomes chronic, stress and anxiety will eventually affect your thoughts, feelings, behavior, and even your physical body.